 In May 1991 His Holiness Patriarch Aleksey II of Russia asked Bishop Basil to journey to Jerusalem and bring back to Russia some of the fire which miraculously ignites each Pascha at the tomb of Christ in the Holy Sepulchre.
 En route to Moscow, Bishop Basil met the Ecumenical Patriarch Demetrios I in Istanbul and received his blessing.
 Upon arriving at the Kremlin’s Uspensky Sobor (Dormition Cathedral) just as the choir and bishops began singing “O Come, let us worship”, His Grace placed the sacred fire on the altar Divine Liturgy with Patriarch Aleksey.
 Following the Liturgy he then processed with the Patriarch and senior bishops of the Moscow Patriarchate around Moscow.

-Bishop Basil fell asleep in the Lord in 1999.
-Many Russians in the St. Nicholas community feel his close presence even today and he is widely considered a saint among a number of Orthodox believers across the world.
+Bishop Basil fell asleep in the Lord in Septemb1999.
+Many Russians in the St. Nicholas community feel his close presence even today and he is considered a saint among a number of Orthodox believers across the world.
 May his memory be eternal!
-For more information about his remarkable life, please visit http://www.rodzianko.org/english/life/, a website run by Holy Archangels Foundation, a group of Orthodox in Washington dedicated to preserving and honouring Bishop Basil’s memory.
+For more information about his remarkable life, please visit this website run by Holy Archangels Foundation, a group of Orthodox in Washington dedicated to preserving and honouring Bishop Basil’s memory.
 Here is the Holy Archangels Orthodox Foundation‘s principal website.